Daniel E. Payne

 After his graduation from Ball State University in 1981, Mr. Payne served as a Special Agent for the Defense Investigative Service, Edwards Air Force Base, Calif.
 Mr. Payne joined CIA's Office of Security in 1984, and became involved in counterespionage work beginning in 1985.
 Mr. Payne was one of the original officers involved in the hunt for a penetration of CIA which morphed into the investigation of Aldrich Ames.
 Mr. Payne was the lead investigator in the Ames Investigation.
 Mr. Payne was also involved in numerous other espionage investigations and founded the use of financial forensic techniques as a means to identify spies in the U.S. Government.

-Mr. Payne is the recipient of the National Intelligence Medal of Achievement, CIA's Intelligence Commendation Medal, NCS's Donovan Award, and The George Bush Medal for Excellence in Counterterrorism.
+Mr. Payne is the recipient of the National Intelligence Superior Service Medal, National Intelligence Medal of Achievement, CIA’s Intelligence Commendation Medal, NCS’s Donovan Award, The George Bush Medal for Excellence in Counterterrorism, and the Intelligence Community Seal Medallion.